frangoteam/FUXA/README.md

 You need to have installed [Node](https://nodejs.org/en/about/previous-releases) Version 18.

-**WARNING** In linux with nodejs Version 18 the installation could be a challenge.
 If you don't intend communicate with Siemens PLCs via S7 (node-snap7 library) you can install from [NPM @frangoteam/fuxa-min](https://www.npmjs.com/package/@frangoteam/fuxa-min)

 ```